A key balance transfer credit card benefit explained

 - Missing payments can cause your intro APR to end early.
-If you are unable to make minimum payments there is a chance that the lender will cancel the intro APR, and your balance will again start earning interest at the full APR.
+There is a chance that the lender will cancel the intro APR when minimum payments are not made, and your balance will again start earning interest at the full APR.

 - Intro APR may not cover new purchases.
 It is possible that the card you transfer your balance to will not apply the intro APR to new purchases or cash advances.
 Make sure to fully read and understand the terms of the offer before selecting a card.